stellar/stellar-protocol/core/cap-xxxx.md

 proposal adds includes support for the NIST P-256 curve and the secp256k1 curve.

-This proposal makes it possible for a Stellar account holder to store their account key in FIPS certified modules, or in cloud hosted HSMs.
+This proposal makes it possible for a Stellar account holder to store their account key in FIPS certified modules, and/or in cloud hosted HSMs.

 Nothing in this proposal makes Stellar, or the reference implementation of a Stellar validator, stellar-core, FIPS certified.
 Nothing in this proposal